nikolaypopov/pxdocs/content/install-with-other/docker/docker-ee-k8s/_index.md

 series: px-docker-install
 ---

-This topic explains how to install Portworx with Kubernetes on Docker EE 2.x.
+This document explains how to install Portworx with Kubernetes on Docker EE 2.x.

 ## Prerequisites